The dose of digoxin for each patient has to be tailored individually according to age, lean body weight and renal function.

 Injection: Adults and children over 10 years: Parenteral Loading:

-(in patients who have not been given cardiac glycosides within the preceding two weeks).
+(for use in patients who have not been given cardiac glycosides within the preceding two weeks).

 The maintenance dosage should be based upon the percentage of the peak body stores lost each day through elimination.
 The following formula has had wide clinical use: See Equation 1.